Methodology

 Two MOM data sources provide occupation-level demand flags that boost market resilience:

-Where both signals match (e.g., software developer appears on both SOL and Jobs in Demand), bonuses stack (capped at 1.0).
+Where both signals match (e.g., software developer appears on both SOL and Jobs in Demand), bonuses stack and are capped only at the final 1.0 demand-resilience ceiling.
 SOL is EP/COMPASS-focused (PMET bias); Jobs in Demand offsets this by covering non-PMET roles.

 Labour Monitor (cluster-level evidence layer)